 Housing and Accommodations

-kitchen, two or three bedrooms, and a common area and most have access to wifi.
+Between three and five students share a fully furnished apartment that consists of a kitchen, two or three bedrooms, a common area and all have access to wifi.
 Students may be placed in a variety of housing options in residential areas of central Dublin and the average commute time to the IES Abroad Dublin Center is about 30 minutes.
+A transportation pass, which you can use on a variety of public transportation options, is included in the program.
 A meal plan is not included so students typically prepare their own meals or dine at nearby inexpensive options.
 All utilities are included, with the exception of phone service.

 Sites of historic importance and natural beauty are close to Dublin and can be seen in day trips.
 North of Dublin lie Newgrange, a Stone Age tomb built a thousand years before Stonehenge; the Hill of Tara, a religious and political meeting place from the first millennium linked to Irish myth and legend; and Monasterboice, a site of 10th-century monastic ruins and the ornately-carved Celtic Cross of Muiredach.
 Also along the northern coast are the seaside towns of Howth and Malahide.
 To the south, in County Wicklow, are Glendalough, site of a 6th-century monastery founded by St. Kevin, and Powerscourt, a grand, 18th-century estate with extensive gardens.